 How to activate it step-by-step

-Installing the eSIM takes about 1 minute and should be done calmly before traveling, using home Wi-Fi.
-The process is identical on most modern phones:
+Installing the eSIM takes about a minute and it's best to do it calmly before traveling, with Wi-Fi at home and without the last-minute airport rush.
+The process is practically identical on most modern phones:

 - Purchase the Iraq plan and receive the QR code by email.